riteshgupta92/Youtube-Subscribers/README.md

-Youtube-Subscribers
+# Youtube-Subscribers

 This project is a javascript backend application that provides APIs for managing YouTube subscribers

 The APIs provided by this application include the following:

--> GET /subscribers: Returns an array of all subscribers in the database.
+-> `GET /subscribers`: Returns an array of all subscribers in the database.

--> GET /subscribers/names: Returns an array of subscribers with only two fields name and subscribedChannel
+-> `GET /subscribers/names`: Returns an array of subscribers with only two fields name and subscribedChannel

--> GET /subscribers/:id: Returns the details of a subscriber with the given ID.
+-> `GET /subscribers/:id`: Returns the details of a subscriber with the given ID.

-Prerequisites
+## Prerequisites

 Before running this application, you must have the following installed:

-  faker-js/faker"
-  "dotenv"
-  "express",
-  "mongoose",
-  "nodemon"
-  "swagger-jsdoc",
-  "swagger-ui-express"
+- Express
+- Mongoose
+- Raw data
+- Postman
+- nodemon
+- dotenv
+- swagger-jsdoc
+- swagger-ui-express
+- @faker-js/faker

-Folder Structures
+## Folder Structure

 │
 ├── /src